30440r/PasswordListGenerator/README.md

 Rename the file "gistfile1.txt" to "PasswordListGenerator.ipynb"

-And run it!
+Then click one cell at a time and press shift+enter

-The password list will be created in the same directory as wordlist.txt
+Then your passwords will be created in the same directory as "wordlist.txt"

 ### Requirements
 Python 3